antonkw/minimal-mistakes/_posts/2023-06-05-iron-updates.md

 Disclaimer.
 It is not a full-featured introduction to Iron library.

 The note highlights a couple of updates that seem very important to me.
-The updates are not released yet, and even one unassigned "first good issue" ticket could be a good thing to tackle for somebody.
+The updates are not released yet, and there is even one unassigned "first good issue" ticket.
+It could be a good thing to tackle for somebody.

 # Status quo